Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 ### Step 4:  Configure the sample to use your Azure Active Directory tenant

 1. Open the solution in Visual Studio 2013.
-2. In the `App_Start` folder, open the `Startup.Auth.cs` file.
+2. Open the `web.config` file.
-3. Replace the value assigned to `authority` with your Azure AD tenant name.
+3. Find the app key `ida:Authority` and replace the value with `https://login.windows.net/<your_tenant_name>`.
-4. Replace the value assigned to `clientId` with the Client ID from the Azure portal.
+4. Find the app key `ida:ClientId` and replace the value with the Client ID from the Azure portal.
-5. If you changed the base URL of the sample, replace the value assigned to `Post_Logout_Redirect_Uri` with the new  base URL of the sample.
+5. If you changed the base URL of the sample, find the app key `ida:PostLogoutRedirectUri` and replace the value with the new base URL of the sample.

 ### Step 5:  Run the sample